-“They can do movie nights in the villages where they work and show it on a big screen,” he said, “or they can do little files on their phones and go kind of home to home and share them, or share them in small groups.”
+“They can do movie nights in the villages where they work and show it on a big screen,” he said, “or they can do little files on their phones and go … home to home and share them, or share them in small groups.”

-“Even in villages that perhaps don’t have power, they’ve got cell phones,” Wynn said, noting children sometimes start businesses of pedaling a bicycle to produce power for charging phones.
+“Even in villages that perhaps don’t have power, they’ve got cell phones,” Wynn said, noting children sometimes start businesses pedaling bicycles to produce power for charging phones.

 During the past three years, Wynn and Keesey have been working with four people groups in Africa and South America, completing an entire library for one of the groups.
 They’re currently in discussions with a people group in northern Iraq.

-“When we go we don’t ask the mission partners for anything except some sweat equity,” Wynn said.
+“When we go, we don’t ask the missions partners for anything except some sweat equity,” Wynn said.
 “If they can help us find actors for a few days and that kind of thing, that’s all we ask.
 We just give them the resource when it’s completed.”

 “We concentrate heavily on Genesis and Exodus and then move into the gospels,” Wynn said.
 “It’s based to a certain degree on the IMB storying method.
 They have a list of about 40 stories that they use.”

 Wynn and Keesey consider which stories will work well visually and address attitudes or misconceptions a people group might have.
 For instance, the story of the golden calf in Exodus 32 is relevant to groups that practice idol worship.

 “We move into Jesus’ birth, a number of His miracles and then His crucifixion and resurrection,” Wynn said.

 The stories are so valuable to some that they go to great lengths to obtain and share them.